thankyou, ok is just all kinds of awesome.

 during the korean yi dynasty (1391-1910).

-anonymous folkcraft koreanware
+this anonymous folkcraft koreanware

 left a legacy of bowls for everyday life,